ZieMcd/NameBasedAuthenticationComponent/README.md

         /// This class is used by the NameBasedAuthorizeView component
         /// This class has two methods, GetRolesForComponent and GetRolesFromRoute
         /// both should return a comma delimited list of roles that are allowed to access the component.
-        /// If a component name has been passed to the NameBasedAuthorizeView e.g. <NameBasedAuthorizeView ComponentAuthName="AdminComponent"> then
+        /// If a component name has been passed to the NameBasedAuthorizeView e.g. <NameBasedAuthorizeView ComponentAuthName="AdminComponent">
-        /// the GetRolesForComponent(string componentName) will be called if no parameter is passed in e.g. just <NameBasedAuthorizeView> then
+        /// Then the GetRolesForComponent(string componentName) will be called if no parameter is passed in e.g. just <NameBasedAuthorizeView>
-        ///  GetRolesFromRoute(string componentRoute) will called, componentRoute will be what ever the route of the current component is
+        /// Then GetRolesFromRoute(string componentRoute) will be called, componentRoute will be what ever the route of the current component is.
         /// </summary>

        public interface INameBasedAuthorizationHelper
        {
            /// <summary>
-           ///  when you the NameBasedAuthorizeView component and pass the ComponentAuthName to it this
+           /// When you use the NameBasedAuthorizeView component and pass the ComponentAuthName to it, this
-           /// methode will be used to determine what roles should have access to that component
+           /// method will be called to determine what roles should have access to that component.
            /// </summary>
            /// <param name="componentName">
            /// The parameter will be equal to the ComponentAuthName passed into NameBasedAuthorizeView